 Sustainable development would be projects and initiatives which provide benefit to the current generation without jeopardising future generations.

 The unspoilt nature of Shetland landscape.
 The eco-diversity of plant, bird, animal and fish species.
-Our upland and hill areas relatively unchanged for millennia.
+Our upland and hill areas relatively unchanged for hundreds of years.
 These are the things at risk.
 These are some of the things which make Shetland special.
 Deplete these elements and you deplete the very things which make people come to Shetland to visit or live.
 Damage your own environment and you damage the very thing which make Shetland so distinctive.

 To hear some Viking Energy director comments you would think that building roads, quarries, foundations, and giant turbines was the best way to help Shetland nature.